-Table of contents
+Table of Contents

 Every Italian Region is Unique

 Northern Italy is home to Piedmont.
 Butter reigns and not olive oil.
 Starchy polenta and risottos are more common than pasta.
 Hearty dishes of beef and game are ubiquitous and often overpowering.
-Menus are dominated by earthy, rich dishes that are both rustic and refined.
+Menus are dominated by earthy, rich dishes that are rustic and refined.
 And they don’t skimp on the local white truffle when it’s in season.
 Alba Truffles are the region’s most cherished ingredient.

 A classic food and wine pairing is Brassato al Barolo and a Langhe Nebbiolo.
 Slow-cooked in wine, Brassato al Barolo is tender and very beefy.
 The dusty tannins of the Nebbiolo hold their ground against this robust dish.
 The dish should be served with vegetables and polenta.